Home Link About Us Link Contact Us Link Catalog Link Feedback Link FYI Link PCG Ordering Link View Cart

 Chrysler used 3M for exterior decorative vinyl decals and striping throughout the muscle car era.
 Fasson (Fascal) made decals like the 1969 air box “Ramcharger” and “Air Grabber” decorations, and possibly made the cars’ instructional vinyl decals.

 At least half a dozen major makers of decorative vinyl adhesive exist today.
-All of them make products in this field that range from short-term durability bumper sticker vinyl to Department of Transportation vehicles / road sign vinyl that must last for many years, with little aging.
+All of them make products in this field that range from short-term durability bumper sticker vinyl to Department of Transportation vehicles and road sign vinyl that must last for many years, with little aging.

 3M vinyl used for automotive decorative striping in the muscle car era, and today, are in the category of Commercial Graphics.
 The standard of quality for durability of the vinyl’s appearance is “Unprocessed Exterior Durability.”
 This means vinyl color fastness, cracking, peeling, shrinking, but not printing of colors on vinyl.